-This course deals with policies and practices required planning and controlling the sources and use of firm's funds, emphasis on formulation, implementation and modification of corporate financial policies, management of liquid assets, selection among alternative investment opportunities, funds acquisition, and dividend polices determination of the optimal debt-equity mix.
+This course deals with policies and practices required planning and controlling the sources and use of firm's funds, emphasis on the formulation, implementation and modification of corporate financial policies, management of liquid assets, selection among alternative investment opportunities, funds acquisition, and dividend policies determination of the optimal debt-equity mix.

-303401 International Banking Operations (3 Credit Hours)
+International Banking Operations

-This course deals with analysis of financial decisions made by multinational firms, including foreign exchange, risk management and export financing.
+This course deals with the analysis of financial decisions made by multinational firms, including foreign exchange, risk management and export financing.
 This course examines the importance of foreign currency markets, dealing with it in international trade, exchange systems, forward, Arbitrage, and swaps operation